dBCooper2/tr-portfolio/README.md

 ```

-Here you can add or delete any links from this section.
-If you delete the `Contact` block in this section, the Contact Page will become unreachable unless the user knows the URL.

-Additionally, you can attach your resume here in where the code block says ```YOUR RESUME HERE```.
-Simply add your resume as a PDF to the directory `public/documents` and your resume will become accessible from the site, opening in a new tab when the user clicks the `Resume` button.
+To update your resume, add it as a PDF to the directory `public/documents` and your resume will become accessible from the site.
+Make sure to rename the file in Summary.jsx to match the file in `/public/`.

 ## Site Customization: Images and Metadata